TULSA Procedure: Transurethral Ultrasound Ablation (TULSA-PRO) for Prostate Cancer

 TULSA Procedure vs. Other Prostate Cancer Treatments

-How does TULSA Prostate Cancer Treatment Work?
+How does TULSA Procedure for Prostate Cancer Treatment Work?

 Prostate Laser Center (a HALO Diagnostics Company) performs this procedure by combining real-time 3T MRI with computer control and robotically-driven directional thermal ultrasound energy.
 By doing so, this procedure can ablate (or destroy) cancerous tissues in the prostate.
 As a cancer treatment, TULSA doesn’t use incisions or radiation.
-The TULSA procedure for prostate cancer allows the doctor to tailor the ablation to each patient.
-Once the cancerous areas in the prostate are identified and mapped, a computer controls the ablation with real-time temperature feedback.

-Cancer Treatment: TULSA & Beyond
+Cancer Treatment: TULSA Procedure & Beyond

 After the placement of the device in the prostate and the initial MRI scanning, the physician can begin a treatment plan.
 The TULSA-PRO system then individually controls ten separate elements, allowing for broad tissue destruction while fine-tuning each treatment area.
-This is all performed under the watchful eye of the physician who can make adjustments as appropriate.
+This is all performed under the watchful eye of the physician, who can make adjustments as appropriate.

 Tulsa Prostate Diagram